robweber/vsmp-plus/INSTALL.md

 ```

+### Test E-Ink Display
 This next step is optional but it is probably a good idea at this point to check that the e-ink display is working.

 ```